YJ18802/Diabetes-Prediction-System/README.md

 # Diabetes-Prediction-System
-In this project we have implemented random classifier algorithm for predicting diabetes.Also using gradio library we have implemented a grahical interface.
+In this project we have implemented random classifier algorithm for predicting diabetes.Also using gradio library we have implemented a graphical interface.